-Note that the individual single epoch OBs in $K_s$ all have the same limiting depth (in the same conditions), whether forming part of the Bulge or Disk components of VVV.
-Figs. 5 (Bulge) and 6 (Disk) differ only in the number and phasing epochs.
+Note that the individual single epoch OBs in K_s all have the same limiting depth (in the same conditions), whether forming part of the Bulge or Disk components of VVV.
+Figs 3 for the Bulge and Fig 5 for the Disk differ only in the number and phasing of epochs.